MannyKayy/PAE/readme.md

 # Plummer AutoEncoder (PAE)
-This repository contains the implementation of [Plummer Autoencoders](https://arxiv.org/abs/1802.03505)
+This repository contains the implementation of paper [Plummer Autoencoders](https://arxiv.org/abs/1802.03505).
+We provide the implementation of the following methods to guarantee that all results are reproducible:

 1. Plummer AutoEncoder (pae)
 2. Wasserstein GAN with Gradient Penalty (wgan)